Dynatrace-APAC/Workshop-DEM/Hands On 1 - Deploy Dynatrace OneAgent/README.md

 ![Deploy](/assets/103-Linux.jpg)

-Choose the installer type from the drop-down list.
+Choose the installer type from the drop-down list (we'll use the default x86/64).
 Use the Linux shell script installer on any Linux system that's supported by Dynatrace, regardless of the packaging system your distribution depends on.

 **Copy** the command provided in the "Use this command on the target host" text field. **Paste** the command into your terminal window and execute it.